-Step back in time and Sail away from it all on an old wooden boat.
+Step back in time and Sail away from it all on an old classic wooden boat.

-Enjoy the creak of the blocks, the wind in your hair, the solid warm timbers of an old working boat.
+Enjoy the creak of the blocks, the wind in your hair, the solid warm timbers of a traditional old classic working boat.
 Your help will be needed with all aspects of sailing the boat but there will be plenty of time to sit back and watch the world slip by.

 Golden Vanity was built in 1908 and is available to charter today, with an experienced skipper.
 She is a Mumble Bee which is a class of Brixham Sailing Trawler from the late 19th and early 20th century.